nus-cs2113-AY2223S1/tp/docs/team/nvknow.md

 - Added Employee management feature and its Design considerations
 - Added the UML diagram of Employee Add, Appointment Add, Service Add
 - Added User Stories of v1.0 and v2.0
-- Added Setting Up and Getting Started
+- Added Non-Functional Requirements, Setting Up and Getting Started
-- Added Non-Functional Requirements
 - Reorganized the structure and catalog

 **Contributions to team-based tasks**

 - Served as a team leader
-- Initiated and held weekly meetings
-- Assigned weekly tasks to each group member
+- Initiated and held weekly meetings and assigned weekly tasks to each group member
-- Maintained the issue tracker
+- Maintained the issue tracker and the milestone
-- Maintained the milestones
 - Release management
 - Opened pull request from team repo to module repo
 - Carried some smoke-test on the deliverable